-Spain follows age-old Catholic traditions honoring the towns' patron saints.
-The majority of these special Saints' Days feature offerings and shows of respect to the images of the saints as well as parades and processions where the statues are carried through the streets.
-Look for a feria in a small town to experience traditional Spain:
+Spain follows age-old Catholic traditions honoring each town's patron saints.
+The majority of these special Saints' Days feature offerings and shows of respect to the images of the saints, as well as parades and processions where statues are carried through the streets.
+Look for a feria in a small city or town, like one of these, to experience traditional Spain.

-Fiestas del Pilar The city of Zaragoza in Aragon honors the city's patron saint, Virgin Mary of the Pillar, at this annual festival.
+Fiestas del Pilar (October 5–13, 2019): The city of Zaragoza in Aragón honors the city's patron saint, Our Lady of the Pillar, at this annual festival.
 The weeklong event features shows, contests, and parades.
 Highlights include the offering of flowers and fruits to the Virgin Mary and the glass rosary parade featuring floats made entirely of glass.

-Feria de Fuengirola Also called Feria del Rosario, this celebration in Fuengirola is held every Oct.
-6 through 12 (which is also Columbus Day) at the fairground.
-Locals bring their horses and carriages and wear their finest traditional garb — flamenco dresses for women and suits for men.
+Feria de Fuengirola (October 6–12, 2019): Also called Feria del Rosario, this celebration in Fuengirola is held in honor of Spain's national holiday (October 12) at the fairground.
+Locals bring their horses and carriages and wear their finest traditional garb: flamenco dresses for women and suits for men.
 The fair includes rides, live music, flamenco dancing, and fair foods.

-Feria de Nerja Nerja hosts this weeklong celebration honoring its patron saints, the Virgin of Anguish and Archangel Saint Michael.
+Feria de Nerja (October 9–13, 2019): Nerja hosts this weeklong celebration honoring its patron saints, the Virgin of Anguish and St. Michael the Archangel.
 Festivities take over much of the town but focus mainly on the east and west sides of the town center.
 This family-friendly festival features music, horses, parades, concerts, fair rides, dancing, and children's activities.

-Fiestas de San Lucas In Jaen, known as the world's olive oil capital, every October the city honors St. Luke, its patron saint.
-For more than a week, fair-goers can experience concerts, bullfights, dancing, local foods, and cultural and sporting events.
+Fiestas de San Lucas (October 12–20, 2019): In Jaén, known as the world's olive oil capital, the city honors St. Luke, its patron saint, every October.
+For more than a week, fairgoers can experience concerts, dancing, local foods, and cultural and sporting events.

-Romería de Valmen In Dos Hermanas, near Seville, there is the Romería de Valme religious pilgrimage on the third Sunday of October every year.
-The colorful processions honor the Virgen de Valme and statues of her are paraded through the streets.
+Romería de Valme (October 20, 2019): In Dos Hermanas, near Seville, locals celebrate the Romería de Valme religious pilgrimage on the third Sunday of October every year.
+The colorful processions honor Our Lady of Valme, and statues of her are paraded through the streets.

 Run Through Bilbao

 The Bilbao Night Marathon takes place in October each year.
-Choose from a 10K, half-marathon, or full marathon to run with more than 12,000 athletes.
+Choose from a 10K, half-marathon, or full marathon to run alongside more than 12,000 athletes.

-The run will take you through the streets of Bilbao at night.
-There's also a non-competitive charity 5K.
+The run will take you through the magical streets of Bilbao at night.
+If you're more of a casual runner, there's also a non-competitive charity 5K.
 The fun continues into the night with fireworks, music, and performances.

 The Fires de Sant Narcis in Girona, Catalonia takes place in the beautiful La Devesa park.
-The event features Sardana dancing, live music, and giant paper mâché figures and heads.
+You'll find hundreds of locals doing the sardana (a traditional Catalan dance) as well as enjoying live music and giant papier mâché figures and heads.

 Get Scared in San Sebastian

+While the city's most iconic film festival takes place in September, San Sebastian keeps the cinematic fun going all autumn long.
 The Horror and Fantasy Film Festival is an intriguing combination of horror and sci-fi.
-Started in 1990, this annual film festival in San Sebastian features full-length films and shorts from around the world.
+Established in 1990, this annual film festival features full-length films and shorts from around the world.
 Genres include horror, fantasy, sci-fi, animation, and classics.

 The festival also has street shows, music, exhibitions, and comedy.

-The International Gay and Lesbian Film Festival comes to Spain in October.
-The LesGaiCineMad is the most significant LGBT film festival in all of the Spanish-speaking countries.
-It has a collection of more than 3,000 international films.
+The International Gay and Lesbian Film Festival also comes to Spain in October.
+The LesGaiCineMad is the most significant LGBT film festival in the Spanish-speaking world, with a collection of more than 3,000 international films.
 The festival shows feature-length films, shorts, video art, and documentaries.